Progress Report January 2022

 Crispy (Super Mario Odyssey)

-After some investigation, epicboy found that the reason for the bug is an over-optimization introduced by the new drivers (an optimization for one scenario results in issues for another).
-A small change in behaviour solves the issue .
+After some investigation, epicboy found that the reason for the bug is an over-optimization introduced by the new drivers (an optimization for one scenario results in issues for another). .
 You can find more technical information in the pull request.

 Users playing Hyrule Warriors: Age of Calamity or Luigi’s Mansion 3 should stick to the 47X.XX series of drivers, as any version newer than that will have several rendering issues.
 Don’t fret, we’re investigating the cause!